Road surface marking: Canada

+In Canada, the Volatile Organic Compound Concentration Limits for Architectural Coatings Regulations stipulate that paints for traffic markings cannot contain more than 450 g/L of Volatile Organic Compounds.
+Additionally, traffic marking coatings are subject to a seasonal use restriction of 150 g/L of VOCs in effect from May 1 to October 15.

 Yellow lines are used to separate traffic moving in opposite directions, and white lines are used to separate traffic moving in the same direction, and on the shoulders of paved roads.
 On one-directional roads, a yellow line appears on the left shoulder, and a white line on the right shoulder.
 Passing rules are denoted by dashed lines as in the United States.
 In Ontario, it is legal to cross a single solid yellow line along a straight road if the vehicle is not within 30 meters of a bridge or railway crossing.

 Orange painted lines are sometimes used when the direction of the road is altered temporarily for construction projects.
 However, the colour scheme was reversed before 1971, when white was formerly used to denote the separation of opposing traffic, and yellow lines, when used, to denote the separation of the paved road from the right-hand shoulder.

 Broken lines that are wider and closer together than regular broken lines are called continuity lines.
 Continuity lines on the left side of a lane denote that the lane is about to end and that motorists must soon merge left.
 Continuity lines on the right mean that the lane will continue, but traffic may merge into it ahead.

 In some areas, reflective markers (cat's eyes) recessed into the pavement are used, especially approaching curves in the road.

 A number of provinces have pavement marking test areas on major roads, to evaluate new pavement markings in relation to existing markings.
 In Ontario, a well-known location is the eastbound lanes of Highway 401 near Belleville.
 Other test sites are located on the westbound lanes on Highway 417, east of Ottawa, Highway 60 West of Renfrew, Highway 28 east of Bancroft, Highway 400 North of Honey Harbour and on Highway 37, South of Tweed.
 Pavement marking manufacturers from around the world supply a variety of materials for these sites to have their products evaluated and approved for use on provincial highways.
 Other provinces with road marking test areas include Quebec, New Brunswick, and Nova Scotia.
 Quebec's is outside of Montreal on Autoroute 40; in New Brunswick, the area is outside of Fredericton on Highway 2; Nova Scotia's test area is north of Halifax on Highway 102.